U.S. Army helicopters land on USS Greenbay

-U.S Navy Sailors chock and chain a U.S. Army UH-60 Blackhawk helicopter after landing on the amphibious transport dock ship USS Green Bay (LPD-20) during exercise Cobra Gold off the coast of Thailand, Feb 21, 2017.
+U.S. Navy Mass Communication Specialst 1st Class Chris Williamson photographs a U.S. Army CH-47F helicopter as it lands on the amphibious dock transport ship USS Green Bay (LPD-20) during exercise Cobra Gold off the coast of Thailand, Feb 21, 2017.
 Cobra Gold is the largest theater security cooperation exercise in the Indo-Asia-Pacific region and is an integral part of the U.S. commitment to strengthen engagement in the region.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Chad M. Butler
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Chad M. Butler)

 |Date Taken: